tgeng/archon-vm/README.md

 ## What is this?

-Archon is a work-in-progress experimental language that combines dependent types, algebraic effects and handlers, and quantitative types.
+Archon is a work-in-progress experimental language that combines dependent types, lexical algebraic effects and handlers, and quantitative types.
 Since Archon has algebraic effects and handlers, which supports multi-shot continuations, compiling it to machine code is not straightforward.
 The low level IR in this project is close enough to the core type theory of Archon so that compiling Archon to this low level IR should be straightforward: basically just erase unneeded information.

 ## Some Design Choices